-Overview I am a biologist who carries out basic research, applied research and development work, principally in Africa.
-I spend considerable time at my long term field site in and around Katavi National Park, western Tanzania investigating (a) how anthropogenic forces are affecting large mammal populations in this protected area (Caro 2011), (b) why zebras have black and white stripes, and (c) facilitating development programs there.
-These are my 2012 projects:
+Overview I conduct basic and applied biological research principally in Africa.
+I split my time between UC Davis, Dar es Salaam, and my long term field site in Katavi NP, western Tanzania investigating (a) how anthropogenic forces are affecting large mammal populations in this protected area (Caro 2011), (b) why zebras have black and white stripes (Caro et al 2014), and (c) facilitating development programs there.
+These are my 2014 projects:

-Conservation biology in Tanzania I conduct local and national analyses of conservation issues in Tanzania.
-Around Katavi I monitor large mammal populations and relate them to issues of illegal hunting and changing hydrological conditions.
-I collaborate with Dr Emily Fitzherbert on attempts to reduce illegal lion killing in the park.
-Across the country, I have documented the whereabouts of remaining wildlife corridors with Dr Tim Davenport and Trevor Jones (Caro et al 2009); I work with PhD student Andimile Martin in one of these linkages; and with new students, I want to expand this work to other Tanzanian corridors.
-In the past, I conducted biological inventories of birds, butterflies, amphibians, reptiles, small mammals and trees in and around Katavi to catalog how different forms of protection affect biodiversity (Gardner et al. 2007), and to explore how umbrella, indicator and flagship concepts may be useful in conservation (Caro 2010). http://islandpress.org/ip/books/book/islandpress/C/bo8009659.html).
+Conservation biology in Tanzania My applied research focuses on conservation issues in Tanzania and Africa.
+In Katavi I monitor large mammal populations and relate them to anthropogenic pressures such as illegal hunting and changing hydrological conditions.
+Across the country, I have documented the whereabouts of remaining wildlife corridors with Tim Davenport and Trevor Jones (Caro et al 2009); I work with Andimile Martin on the Lwafi GR (Tanzania to Zambia) corridor, and with Jay Riggio on 4 corridors around Wami-Mbiki WMA.
+I conducted biological inventories in and around Katavi to catalog how different forms of protection affect biodiversity (Gardner et al. 2007), and to explore how umbrella, indicator and flagship concepts may be useful in conservation (Caro 2010). http://islandpress.org/ip/books/book/islandpress/C/bo8009659.html).

-Evolution of coloration in mammals My research explores the function and evolution of coloration in mammals (Caro 2005a; 2009) employing both broad scale phylogenetic analyses (e.g., Caro et al. 2011) and detailed field observations and simple experiments on selected species including plains zebra, giant anteaters and skunks.
-This involves fieldwork on three continents.
+Evolution of coloration in mammals My basic research explores the function and evolution of coloration in mammals (Caro 2005a; 2009) using broad scale phylogenetic analyses (e.g., Caro et al. 2011) and detailed field observations and simple experiments on selected species including plains zebra, giant anteaters and skunks.
 I am interested in a postdoc or a graduate working on giant anteaters in Guyana.
-Currently, I am writing up a long series of experiments that have tested many of the hypotheses as to why zebras have black and white stripes; Dr Amanda Izzo, a postdoc in my lab, is collaborating with me on this.
+Currently, I am writing a book on why zebras have black and white stripes

-Adaptive significance of antipredator defenses I have teamed up Dr Ted Stankowich on several phylogenetic comparative analyses of defenses (e.g., Stankowich & Caro 2009; Stankowich et al. 2011) and want to extend these comparative analyses to other taxa.
+Adaptive significance of antipredator defenses I collaborate extensively with Ted Stankowich on phylogenetic comparative analyses of defenses (e.g., Stankowich & Caro 2009; Stankowich et al. 2011) and currently on studies of intraspecific variation in aposematism.
 I have written a monograph “Antipredator Defenses in Birds and Mammals” (Caro 2005b).

-Interspecific competition in carnivores I examine the role that carnivores play in affecting the ecology and evolution of other carnivores employing comparative continental-wide analyses (Hunter & Caro 2008).
-I am interested in a graduate student working on North American skunks.
+Interspecific competition in carnivores I examine the role that carnivores play in affecting the ecology and evolution of other carnivores employing comparative continental-wide analyses (Hunter & Caro 2008; Stankowich et al. 2014).

-Linking disciplines: animal behavior and conservation biology With Prof Paul Sherman, we are trying to forge conceptual links between animal behavior and conservation.
+Linking disciplines: animal behavior and conservation biology With Paul Sherman, I explore linkages between animal behavior and conservation.
 Many students are keen to apply insights gained in animal behavior over the last 40 years to contemporary loss of species but do not know how to proceed.
 We are outlining ways to link these disciplines effectively (Caro & Sherman 2011).

-Development work in TanzaniaWorking with Tanzanians and Prof Monique Borgerhoff Mulder, we are raising money for a Youth Center in the western part of the country; we are facilitating regular visits of Tanzanian students to the national park in which I work (http://mpimbweproject.com/), and I supervise graduate students both in Tanzania and in the USA.
+Development work in TanzaniaWorking with Tanzanians and Monique Borgerhoff Mulder, we have raised money for a Youth Center in the western part of the country and are facilitating regular visits of Tanzanian students to the national park in which I work ((http://mpimbweproject.com/), and I supervise graduate students both in Tanzania and in the USA.
 Periodically I give advice to the Tanzanian Government about wildlife policy.

 I am interested in taking on very committed graduate students, especially minorities and foreigners, and in working with postdocs remotely and at UC Davis.